tkb-github/attested-conjectures/zetzel.md

 permalink: zetzel/
 ---
 <div itemscope itemtype="https://schema.org/ScholarlyArticle">

-# Textual Criticism and the Transmission of Latin Texts
+      <h1 id="textual-criticism-and-the-transmission-of-latin-texts">Textual Criticism and the Transmission of Latin Texts</h1>

 **A bibliography composed with the needs of graduate students in mind**